 Kinship Information Sessions

-The right information early on will allow kinship caregivers to make the best decisions for their family at the right time!
+Accurate information early on will allow kinship caregivers working with the child welfare system to make the best decisions for their family at the right time!

-Kinship Information Sessions for those who have recently received a relative placement through the Clark County Department of Family Services (DFS).
-The 90-minute sessions are held twice a month and include time for questions:
+Kinship Information Sessions are held twice a month for those who have recently received a relative placement through the Clark County Department of Family Services (DFS).
+Sessions cover information on the Kinship Care Road Map, the kinship licensing process, child-only TANF, Foster Kinship Navigation Services, and community resources for kin families.
+The 90-minute sessions are free and include time for questions.
+Register here.

 - The 1st Saturday of each month at 2:30 PM in the Red Rock Room at 701K N Pecos, 89101 (Child Haven Campus).

 - The 3rd Monday of each month at 6 PM in the Carson City Room at 121 MLK Blvd, 89106 (Central Campus).